 Since arriving in Nashville in February of 2015, Jean has written close to 80 songs, played approximately 120 shows, has been selected as part of the starring cast for the new reality TV show Another Country, was a two time finalist at Nashville Rising Star (songwriting competition) is a 2016 Smoky Mountain Songwriter Festival Songwriting Competition finalist (top 3 out of over 400 entries) and had 8 songs picked up by some of Nashville’s most prestigious song pluggers to be pitched to major artists.

 Jesse Rice is a multi-platinum selling and award-winning singer-songwriter and producer in Nashville, TN.
 Originally from low-country South Carolina, Rice moved to Nashville in 2002, where he began working for EMI Music Publishing.
-Since 2007, Rice has been a staff songwriter at Artist Revolution Publishing.
+From 2007 to 2014 Rice was a staff songwriter at Artist Revolution Publishing.
+In the winter of 2014 he then signed a worldwide publishing deal with Ole Music Publishing.

-In the fall of 2012 he achieved his first #1 hit as a songwriter, with the song “Cruise” by Florida- Georgia Line.
-“Cruise” then went on to become the longest-running #1 country music song of all time, spending an unprecedented 25 weeks at the top of the Billboard charts.
-To date, “Cruise” has sold 6 million downloads, the second most ever by a country song behind Lady Antebellum’s “Need You Now”.
+“Cruise” was his first #1 hit as a songwriter, and the song then went on to become the longest-running #1 country music song of all time, spending an unprecedented 25 weeks at the top of the Billboard charts.
+To date, “Cruise” has sold 10 million downloads, making it the largest selling single in country music history, and the only country song ever to receive a Diamond certification by the RIAA.
 In addition, “Cruise” was remixed and re-released on the pop charts by the rap artist Nelly, going on to spend a crossover -record 42 weeks in the Top-10 on the Billboard Hot 100, and reaching a peak of #4 in August 2013.

 Jillia Jackson spends her days writing songs, recording, and performing live.
 Blending traditional country, bluegrass, and commercial songwriting with a modern eclectic edge, Jillia Jackson has quickly found her place in Nashville, TN.
 This stunning red headed country vocalist, guitarist, and songwriter consistently deliver the energy of a trained professional in her live show while managing to harness an organic creativity in the recording studio.